-THE PRESBYTERIAN CHURCH

 Last Sunday morning the service of dedication of the Miller memorial organ was held in the Presbyterian Church.
 John E. Pinkham, organist, of New York, played and Mrs. Walter Sauer, of Harvest Street, sang two solos.
 The congregation was unusually large.
-The Rev. Mr. Sheppard thanked the Misses Miller, of Kelvin Street, for the beautiful organ, which they had given in memory of their parents and also W. F. Martin, of This Street, for his gift of \$2000 which made Martin, of Ibis Street, for his gift of \$2,000 which made possible the financing of the additions to the church.
+The Rev. Mr. Sheppard thanked the Misses Miller, of Kelvin Street, for the beautiful organ, which they had given in memory of their parents and also W. F. Martin, of Ibis Street, for his gift of \$2,000 which made possible the financing of the additions to the church.

 On Sunday morning, Oct.
-14, Mr. Sheppard will preach on "God and Earthquakes," while the evening subject will be "Lloyd George."
+14, Mr. Sheppard will preach of "God and Earthquakes," while the evening subject will be "Lloyd George."
 On Sunday morning, Oct.
-21, Dr. J. D. Burrell, of Brooklyn will preach and in the evening Mr. Sheppard will review Edward Bok's "A Man from Maine."
+21, Dr. J. Burrell, of Brooklyn will preach and in the evening Mr. Sheppard will review Edward Bok's "A Man from Maine."

 IMPROVING QUEENS BOULEVARD

-IMPROVING QUEENS BOULEVARD

 (Continued from page 1)

 Board of Estimate and Apportionment 20 per cent was collected from a local area benefit, 30 per cent from the Borough of Queens at large and 50 per cent from the City of New York.
 It is estimated that the entire physical improvement will cost \$2,600,000.
 The total length of the boulevard is 37,250 feet.
-The present contract provides only for the grading of the street from Gosman Avenue, which is approximately the boundary of Long Island City to Hillside Avenue.
-Iamaica. and is to cost \$516,000.
-This to Hillside Avenue, Jamaica, and is to cost \$516,000.
-This grading at present, however, will be confined to that portion of the boulevard not at present used for vehicular to the content and the confined to the portion of the boulevard not at present used for vehicular to the content and the content a traffic.
+The present contract provides only for the grading of the street from Gosman Avenue which is approximately the boundary of Long Island City to Hillside Avenue, Jamaica, and is to cost \$516,000.
+This grading at present, however, will be confined to that portion of the boulevard not at present used for vehicular traffic.
 The present roadway pavement will be kept in service until such time as the filling required for grading has been given ample opportunity to settle.
-This will be has been given ample opportunity to settle. at least one year.
+This will be at least one year.

-The method by which the expense of the present contract shall be met has not yet been determined by the Board of Estimate and Apportionment.
-It is understood. however, that only a comparatively small percentage will be locally assessed, and this for a considerable distance

-each side of the boulevard.
+The method by which the expense of the present com tract shall be met has not yet been determined by the Board of Estimate and Apportionment.
+It is understood however, that only a comparatively small percentage will be locally assessed, and this for a considerable distance each side of the boulevard.

 (Later articles will describe the boulevard as it will appear when widened.-Editor.)

+COMING EVENTS

-COMING EVENTS Monday, 3 to 5:30 p. m.-Library open.
+Monday, 3 to 5:30 p. m.-Library open.
 Sales office.

 Friday, 3 to 8 p. m.-Library open.
 Sales office.
-Frist and third Tuesday evenings of each month, 8 o'clock- Forest Hills Lodge, 946, F. & A. M. Masonic Temple.
+First and third Tuesday evenings of each month, 8 o'clockForest Hills Lodge, 946, F. & A. M. Masonic Temple.
+Tuesday, 8 p. m.-Choral Club rehearsal, Church-in-the-Gardens.